 The terminal emulator that you use should support VT100 emulation as that is what the editor built into the MMBasic expects.
-For Windows user you use Tera Term as this has a good VT100 emulator and is known to work with the X emulation as that is what the editor built into the MMBasic expects.
-For Windows users it is recommended that you use Tera Term as this has a good VT100 emulator and is known to work with the XModem protocol which you can use to transfer programs to and from the Armmite F4 (Tera Term can be downloaded from: http://teraterm.en.lo4d.com/).
+For Windows users it is recommended that you use Tera Term as this has a good VT100 emulator and is known to work with the XModem protocol which emulation as that is what the editor built into the MMBasic expects.
+For Windows users it is recommended that you use Tera Term as this has a good VT100 emulator and is known to work with the XModem protocol which you can use to transfer programs to and from the Armmite F4 (Tera Term can be downloaded from: http://tera-term.en.lo4d.com/).
 See the section VT100 Terminal Emulators for other options which will also be suitable.